LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/13_working_with_tilemaps/index.md

 Now that we have a `Tileset` class to define our tile collection, we need a `Tilemap` class to arrange these tiles into a game level.
 The `Tilemap` class will store which tile goes where in our game world and provide methods to draw the entire map.

-In the *Graphics* directory of the *MonoGameLibrary* project, create a new file named *Tilemap.cs* with the following code as the initial structure:
+In the *Graphics* folder of the *MonoGameLibrary* project, create a new file named *Tilemap.cs* with the following code as the initial structure:

 [!code-csharp[](./snippets/tilemap.cs#declaration)]